possible plugin conflict with acert plugin?

 Ah, OK.
 Can you please give specific details to reproduce the problem on the production site, so I have a better sense of what to debug?
 Is it precisely the same issue you were having in #5314?
 I'm not sure which steps to take to verify that you "attempted to extend tags and categories to our project pages".
 Thanks in advance.

-#4 Updated by David dos Santos almost 3 years ago
+#4 Updated by David dos Santos about 3 years ago

 This is a separate issue from #5314.

 In my ACERT plugin (which can be seen in #5614) on lines 70-83, I have extended the post category and post tags taxonomies to woo projects.
 I tested the plugin on our wat1.hunter.cuny.edu test site (only accessible on 68th st campus) and it works.

 However, on our live site when I go to add project, I do not see categories or tags extended.